The Faders: Career

-After signing to Polydor, the band released their first single, "No Sleep Tonight", which reached No. 13 in the UK Singles Chart, in March 2005.
+After signing to Polydor, the band released their debut single, "No Sleep Tonight", which reached No. 13 in the UK Singles Chart, in March 2005.
 Their second single, "Jump", came out a few months later and reached No. 21.
 In April 2006, weeks before the third single "Look At Me Now" was released, the band was dropped from Polydor.
 The band made fun of this fact by wearing slogan T-shirts saying "Polygone" in a style mimicking the Polydor logo.
 With various members of the group not wanting to look for another record deal, news of the group splitting appeared on their MySpace page, mailing lists and official forum on 6 July 2006.

 Live performances

 The band performed at The Jersey Telecom – Summer Sizzler tour, in Jersey, on 9 July 2005.
-They also played four performances at the 100 Club in London, England and Various Summer Party in the Parks.
+They also played four performances at the 100 Club in London, England, and various summer Party in the Parks.
 They supported American Idol winner Kelly Clarkson on the UK portion of her 2006 Breakaway World Tour.

 They also performed at Southampton Common on 5 June 2005.